Windward and leeward: Usage

 Windward and leeward directions (and the points of sail they create) are important factors to consider in such wind-powered or wind-impacted activities as sailing, wind-surfing, gliding, hang-gliding, and parachuting.
 Other terms with broadly the same meaning are widely used, particularly upwind and downwind.

 Nautical

 Among sailing craft, the windward vessel is normally the more maneuverable.
 For this reason, rule 12 of the International Regulations for Preventing Collisions at Sea, applying to sailing vessels, stipulates that where two are sailing in similar directions in relation to the wind, the windward vessel gives way to the leeward vessel.

 Naval warfare

 In naval warfare during the Age of Sail, a vessel always sought to use the wind to its advantage, maneuvering if possible to attack from windward.
 This was particularly important for less maneuverable square-rigged warships, which had limited ability to sail upwind, and sought to "hold the weather gage" entering battle.

 This was particularly important once artillery was introduced to naval warfare.
-Ships heel away from the wind, so the leeward vessel would expose more of her topsides to shot, in extreme cases even part of her bottom.
+Ships heel away from the wind, so the leeward vessel would expose more of its topsides to shot, in extreme cases even part of its bottom.